 A carrier can choose between three Medigap pricing methods to determine your premium.

-Each lettered plan includes the basic benefits, starting with Plan A, and adds additional benefits or levels of coverage.
+Each plan covers basic benefits, starting with Plan A, and adds further levels of coverage.

 Benefits All Medicare Supplement Plans Will Include

-- Coverage for your Part A coinsurance and hospital costs up to an additional 365 days after your Original Medicare benefits have been exhausted
+- Coverage for Part A coinsurance and hospital costs up to an additional 365 days after benefits

 - Part B coinsurance and co-payments